 Description

 This weapon was used for the small battleships Scharnhorst and Gneisenau and was an improved version of the 28 cm SK C/28 gun used for the Deutschland class Panzerschiffes.
-The high muzzle velocity of this weapon gave its relatively light-weight projectiles long range and good penetration power against belt armor, at a cost of relatively poor performance against deck armor.
+The high muzzle velocity of this weapon gave its relatively light-weight projectiles long range and good penetration power against belt armor, at the cost of relatively poor performance against deck armor.

 It had been originally planned to regun the Scharnhorst class with 38 cm guns and then use the surplus 28 cm turrets to arm the first three of a new generation of Panzerschiffes, the "Kreuzer P" class.
 Additional guns and mountings were to be built to arm additional units of this class.
-However, all these plans were abandoned at the start of the war.
+However, all of these plans were abandoned at the start of the war.

-Constructed of A tube, loose liner, two-part shrunk-on jacket, a breech end piece was screwed on hot to the jacket, and a breech block supporting piece was screwed into the breech end-piece.
+Constructed of A tube, loose liner, two-part shrunk-on jacket, a breech end piece was screwed on hot to the jacket, and a breech block supporting piece which was screwed into the breech end-piece.
 The breech block was a horizontal sliding type.

 All German 28 cm guns had an actual bore diameter of 28.3 cm (11.1").